Ethiopian language area

+Features

 One of area's most notable features seems to be the use of the verb "say" as an inflected dummy element for an uninflected lexical base (Appleyard 2001, Cohen et al. 2002).
 Hayward also pointed out patterns of lexicalisation as evidence of a shared linguistic unity across the area (1999, 2000), and Treis noted further examples (2010).

+Views

 Though Tosco earlier accepted that the area's status had "long been well established" (1994:415), he later challenged Ferguson's work as flawed (2000).
 He concludes that the Ethiopian language area is not valid and suggests that Ferguson's work reflects the politics of his time, when there was a strong emphasis on Ethiopian unity, as reflected in Donald N. Levine's book Greater Ethiopia: The Evolution of a Multiethnic Society.

-Baye Yiman has shown evidence of pragmatic similarities among languages of the Ethiopian language area (1997).
+Baye Yimam has shown evidence of pragmatic similarities among languages of the Ethiopian language area (1997).

+Andrzej Zaborski has posited an "Ethiopian Macroarea consisting of a series of concatenated subareas" (p.
+30).
+He went on to say "North-Eastern Africa is a very good example of overlapping (or interacting) areas" (p.
+32).

-Güldemann has proposed that the use of a generic auxiliary is an area feature that includes Ethiopia but also other languages to its west and northwest.
+Tom Güldemann has proposed that the use of a generic auxiliary is an area feature that includes Ethiopia but also other languages to its west and northwest.
 Similarly, Cohen, Simeone-Senelle, and Vanhove have examined the grammaticalised use of "say" and "do" as an area feature of what the scholars call "East Africa".

 Wu Tong has examined prenominal relative clauses as an areal feature in the Ethiopian language area.

 Tolemariam Fufa Teso has done a broad comparative study of verbal derivation across the area.

+Joachim Crass and Ronny Meyer have proposed a longer list of features for the Ethiopian Language Area.
+They conclude "Ethiopian languages indeed form a linguistic area".

+However, after more research, Ronny Meyer concluded that "despite the relatively extensive research over several decades, the Ethiopian Linguistic Area is still not sufficiently defined and needs further investigation."

+Yvonne Treis has also studied the Ethiopian Language Area.
+She has suggested a switch reference marker as a possible feature.
+Like those before her, she concluded, "We need more in-depth studies of individual traits and their distribution."

-The existence of the area is still debated.
+The existence of the Ethiopian Language Area is still debated.